Accidental mindfulness: 5 mindful activities you probably already do

 It might be the most stereotypical grumpy-dad pastime, but if we look past the surface, is there a more meditative, more mindful activity than fishing?

 If you’ve never been, you probably don’t understand the allure.
 But the sense of peace and stillness of the moment provide a sanctuary to retreat to.
-When you’re on the banks (or out on the water), you’re completely separate from the stress and stimulation of everyday life, which gives you a unique space for reflection and meditation.
+When you’re on the banks (or out on the water), you’re completely separate from the intensity and stimulation of everyday life, which gives you a unique space for reflection and meditation.
 So next time your dad invites you, accept.

 Mindful eating 🍎